testdrivenio/react-hooks/React_Hooks_Part_1.md

 ### You can skip Classes

-Classes are a huge part of React architecture.
+Classes are a huge part of React's architecture.
 There are many benefits to classes, but they create a barrier to entry for beginners.
 With classes, you also have to remember bind *this* to event handlers and code becomes lengthy and a bit redundant.
 The future of coding will also not play nicely with classes as they might encourage patterns that slack behind other design patterns.

 ## How are hooks used?